Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Modeling pinhole-like connections with the HV return

 \subsection{Consequences for electrical tests}

 With this simplified model of pinholes, one can consider two things: 1) pinhole effects on AMAC measurements and 2) pinhole effects on ABC measurements.
 The latter has been largely explored by Affolder et al. \cite{Affolder_2021}, where it was shown that pinholes do not affect ABC measurements until the per strip leakage current exceeds 250 nA.
-At this current level, channels with pinholes exhibit noticeable losses in the gain compared to non-pinhole channels.
+At this current level, channels with pinholes exhibit noticeable losses in the gain compared to non-pinhole channels, and one can identify individual channels with pinholes by observing this reduced gain.
 QC tests on front-end electronics are thus unaffected by pinholes due to very small values of leakage current.
 This leaves AMAC measurements as the most straightforward means of identifying and studying pinholes.

 As shown in Equation \ref{eq:Vout}, the first hint of a pinhole is evident in a decrease of the HV-return ADC counts.
 With the AMAC reference voltage of approximately 100 mV and the ADC conversion factor of $\sim$1 count/mV, we expect $\sim$100 ADC counts when no bias voltage is applied.
 Due to statistical fluctuations, this value varies by several counts between measurements.
 Pinholes may pull the counts down below 100.
 When the pinhole connection is sufficiently strong, i.e. pinhole resistance is low or several pinholes are present, the AMAC saturates low and the counts will not fluctuate, but instead remain constant at a low value.